Sondroid/kakaotalk-clone/README.md

 # Kakaotalk Clone with HTML & CSS

-practice project with only HTML & CSS for fun
+practice project with only HTML & CSS for fun.

 Any IDs & passwords are allowed to progress.